techsoft3d/hc-caas-server-deployment/README.md

 sudo reboot
 ```
 ### Step 2: Running the CaaS Docker Image
-* Pull the latest preview version of the CaaS docker image from docker hub:
+* Pull the latest preview version of the CaaS Docker image from docker hub:
 ``docker pull eric5544:caas_complete``
 * Create a new file called communicatorLicense.txt in your user directory and copy the HOOPS Communicator license key into it
-* Run the docker image:
+* Run the docker image (make sure to map port 80 to port 80 on the host machine and mount the license file):
 ``docker run -p 80:80 -v ${PWD}/communicatorLicense.txt:/app/communicatorLicense.txt eric5544/caas_complete``
 * The docker container will now start up and run CaaS which can be accessed as described in the next chapter.
 However all the data is ephemeral and will be lost when the docker container is stopped or the host machine is rebooted.
 To persist the data you need to mount two volumes to the docker container, one for all the upload and converted files and one for the mongoDB database.
 In order to do this:
 * create two directories on your host machine: